My shop is temporarily closed until April 2021 and I am not booking fundraisers until then.

-I can work with your charity or organisation to help raise funds.
+I can work with you or with a charity or organisation to help raise funds.
 This could be something as simple as a Tupperware party where I give you a cash donation instead of the free and half-price rewards for hosting a classic Tupperware home party.
 I can also increase the donation by donating some Tupperware products for a big raffle, and of course registered charities can claim an extra 20% in Gift Aid on top of all that.
 Please contact me direct for more information.

 For a bigger donation, I can also work with your organisation on a Fundraising Month.
 I will donate 10% of my sales that month to your organisation, and in return I ask you to host a Tupperware fundraiser event, and publicise my business to your supporters and staff to increase the donation.
-In 2016 I had successful fundraising months for the European Alliance for Human Rights in North Korea and for the Blackfriars Settlement Older Peoples' Services.
+I have recently had successful fundraising months for the European Alliance for Human Rights in North Korea and for the Blackfriars Settlement Older Peoples' Services.

 I have also run fundraising Tupperware parties for Sutton Vineyard Church, Help for Heroes, the London Finnish Church (where, memorably, a Member of the Finnish parliament won the raffle), the London Vegan Potluck raising funds for Animal Aid, and more.